CoreLair/teya_pos_payment/README.md

 ## Features

 * List the key features of your project in bullet points.
-    * (e.g., "Initiate payments on Teya POS devices directly from your Flutter app.")
+    * Initiate payments on Teya POS devices directly from your Flutter app.
-    * (e.g., "Retrieve the status of the last payment transaction.")
+    * Retrieve the status of the last payment transaction.
-    * (e.g., "Supports configurable payment options like card-only or cash-only transactions.")
+    * Supports configurable payment options like card-only or cash-only transactions.
-    * (e.g., "Platform-agnostic (designed for Flutter, with Android implementation provided).")
+    * Platform-agnostic (designed for Flutter, with Android implementation provided).

 ---